Why is this medication prescribed?

 - Shake the suspension well right before each use to mix the medication evenly.

 - Use a towel to cover your face and eyes.
 Be sure to keep your eyes closed during this treatment.
-You may need to have an adult help you apply the suspension.
+You may need to have another person help you apply the suspension.

 - Apply spinosad suspension to dry hair and scalp area.
 Be sure to use enough suspension to cover the entire scalp area first and then apply outwards towards the ends of the hair to cover all of the hair on your head.